microsoft/aici/README.md

 In this quickstart, we'll guide you through the following steps:

-* Setting up **rLLM Server** and **AICI Runtime**.
+* Set up **rLLM Server** and **AICI Runtime**.
-* Building and deploying a **Controller**.
+* Build and deploy a **Controller**.
-* Utilizing AICI to control LLM output, enabling the customization of an LLM to **generate text adhering to specific rules**.
+* Use AICI to control LLM output, so you can **customize a LLM to follow specific rules** when generating text.

 ## Development Environment Setup

-Begin by preparing your development environment for compiling AICI components, primarily coded in Rust.
-Additionally, ensure that Python 3.11 or later is installed, as it is essential for crafting controllers.
+To compile AICI components, you need to set up your development environment for Rust.
+For this quickstart you also need Python 3.11 or later to create a controller.

 ### Windows WSL / Linux / macOS

 > [!NOTE]
 > **Windows users**: please use WSL2 or the included [devcontainer](https://containers.dev).
 Adding native Windows support [is tracked here](https://github.com/microsoft/aici/issues/42).
 >
-> **MacOS users**: please make sure you have XCode command line tools installed by running `xcode-select -p` and if not installed, run `xcode-select --install`.
+> **MacOS users**: please make sure you have XCode command line tools installed by running `xcode-select -p` and, if not installed, run `xcode-select --install`.
 >
 > **CUDA**: the CUDA build relies on specific libtorch installation.
 It's highly recommended you use the included devcontainer.